Estimated reading time: 4 minutes

 When the design team, the architect, civil, other design consultants, and the general contractor work well together, projects always have a better outcome.
 On the other hand, when they don’t get along, projects get messy, trickling up to the owner’s side—resulting in a bad experience for the client.
 In the end, everything is about the client experience.
 The relationship between the general contractor and the design team leaves an impression on the owner and the client.

 A construction manager on the owner’s side can help facilitate strong relationships between the general contractor and design team, get in the middle when needed, and create synergy.
 When there’s potential strife, address it as soon as possible.
 The client is more important than anyone else’s interests.

 Suppose every team works together, understands the owner’s intent, is on the same page, and focuses on the client experience.
 In that case, they will achieve their ultimate goal of exceeding the client’s expectations.

 About Gordon Highlander

-We’re a Design-Build General Contractor providing commercial construction services throughout Texas.
+We’re a full-service General Contractor providing construction management services, including design-build and partially- and fully-engineered construction in the commercial industry throughout Texas.
 We’ve been hyperactive in the industrial market, and we’re excited that our clients have allowed us to lead their projects from the planning stages to the finish out.

-We’ve been at the forefront of the industrial market’s growth since 2007.
-Our design-build team understands every aspect of site development and tilt-wall construction.
-We have decades of industry experience and millions of square feet to prove it.
-As Gordon Highlander answers the call to enter additional markets in Texas, we believe our foundational values will be a force multiplier in Austin and Houston.
+We’ve been at the forefront of the market’s growth since 2007.
+Our team understands every aspect of site development in office interiors, industrial, ground-up construction, and medical, with decades of industry experience and millions of square feet to prove it.